- What are the current rules on mobiles in schools?

 For the many kids that have wondered “are teachers allowed to confiscate your phone?”
-The answer is that, yes, they can if a child is using their phone when they shouldn’t be.
+The answer is that, yes, they can if a child is using their phone when they shouldn’t.

 While some teachers ask kids to keep their phones in their bags during class, others try to use them during lessons when they can be helpful.

 Smartphones can bring a lot to education.
-These mini-computers can add interactivity, fun, and relevance to lessons.
+This mini-computers can add interactivity, fun, and relevance to lessons.